splunk/public-o11y-docs/rum/rum-scenario-library/spa-custom-event.rst

 * Created a custom event to monitor blog posts likes and shares to better understand user engagement by following these steps: :ref:`rum-custom-event`.

-To learn more about how you can optimize your experience with Splunk Observability Cloud, see:
+To learn more about how you can optimize your experience with Splunk Observability Cloud, see the following resources:

 .. list-table::
    :header-rows: 1